New Germany, Nova Scotia

 New Germany is a village in Lunenburg County, Nova Scotia, Canada.
-Located along the LaHave River and New Germany Lake it is a main service centre connecting Bridgewater and Middleton via highway Trunk 10.
+Located along the LaHave River and New Germany Lake, it is a main service centre connecting Bridgewater and Middleton via highway Trunk 10.
 New Germany is situated 25 kilometres north of Bridgewater and 64 kilometres south of Middleton Annapolis Valley.
 It has a population of 447 as of the 2021 census.

 History

+The original inhabitants of the New Germany area were the Mi'kmaq people.
+Several Mi'kmaq families, including the Jeremy and Soulnow families, lived in the area for generations prior to the arrival of the European settlers.

-The area was settled first by John Feindel near 1803 soon followed by Varner, Penney, and Woodworth families all descendants of the Foreign Protestants who arrived in Lunenburg in the 18th century.
+The first European settler to arrive was John Feindel around the year 1803, soon followed by Varner, Penney, and Woodworth families all descendants of the Foreign Protestants who arrived in Lunenburg in the 18th century.
 The first settlement was along the New Germany Lake on the north side.
 The first recorded church service was in a barn owned by John Feindel in 1828.
+The early pioneers in New Germany learned many skills from the Mi'kmaq inhabitants such as hunting, fishing, and tea-making.
+The European settlers sought to create farms around the area's arable soil, which resulted in several Mi'kmaq families being displaced from their land.
+In 1829, a petition was written to the governor by Joseph Soulnow, a Mi'kmaw man, asking for his inherited land to be returned to him.

-Through the years, New Germany has been the site of varied economic activity.
-The first major industrial project was in 1811 when area founder John Feindel built a small saw mill at Morgan's Falls.
-Near 1898 Edward Zwicker Senior built a new Saw Mill and Fish Box factory and later sold electric power to the community under the name Barss Corner Electric Light Company.
+Throughout the years, New Germany has been the site of varied economic activity.
+The first major industrial project was in 1811 when area founder John Feindel built a small sawmill at Morgan's Falls.
+Near 1898 Edward Zwicker Senior built a new sawmill and fish box factory and later sold electric power to the community under the name Barss Corner Electric Light Company.
 There was also a water wheel driven Pulp Mill at Morgan Falls on east end of the village which operated until 1958.
-During the mid-20th century, the town was particularly vibrant and home to numerous grocery stores, clothing stores, hotel, and the York Movie Theatre.
+During the mid-20th century, the town was particularly vibrant and home to numerous grocery stores, clothing stores, a hotel, and the York Movie Theatre.
 During World War Two the village showed its hatred of the Nazi regime by burning an effigy of Hitler on Tower Hill.
 Many men of the area worked either directly or indirectly for the Bowater Sawmill outside Bridgewater or the larger Bowater Pulp and Paper Mill near Liverpool.
-With the construction of the new Michelin Tire Factory in Bridgewater near 1971, New Germany grew more with new families moving to the area.
-Until 1981, New Germany was also accessible by the Halifax and Southwestern Railway though the now-abandoned railroad tracks are popular with all-terrain vehicle enthusiasts.
-New Germany was the original location of Suttles & Seawinds founded in 1973.
+With the construction of the new Michelin Tire Factory in Bridgewater near 1971, New Germany continued to grow with many new families moving to the area.
+Until 1981, New Germany was also accessible by the Halifax and Southwestern Railway, though the now-abandoned railroad tracks are popular with all-terrain vehicle enthusiasts and as a walking path.